 Financial Accounting Standards Board Accounting Standards Update No. 2016-13, Financial Instruments-Credit Losses (Topic 326), Measurement of Credit Losses on Financial Statements requires us to measure our allowance for credit losses based on the expected credit losses over the life of our receivables.
-In the past fiscal year, we recorded significant expenses under this standard, although most of these expenses were later reversed.
-Any future increases in our allowance for credit losses would have a negative impact on our financial results, including reducing our net income and net income per share.
+Any increases in our allowance for credit losses would have a negative impact on our financial results, including reducing our net income and net income per share.